MTstateIntroStats/IntroStatActivitiesHybrid/_book/02-OCA01-bias.md

 ### American Indian Address

-Complete questions 1 - 4 in class.
+Complete questions 1 - 4 in class on Monday.
 Your instructor will create and post the distribution needed for the remainder of the activity by 8 pm on Monday night.
 For this activity, you will read a speech given by Jim Becenti, a member of the Navajo American Indian tribe, who spoke about the employment problems his people faced at an Office of Indian Affairs meeting in Phoenix, Arizona, on January 30, 1947 [@becentispeech].
 His speech is below:

 **It is hard for us to go outside the reservation where we meet strangers.
 I have been off the reservation ever since I was sixteen.
 Today I am sorry I quit the Santa Fe [Railroad].
 I worked for them in 1912-13.
 You are enjoying life, liberty, and happiness on the soil the American Indian had, so it is your responsibility to give us a hand, brother.
 Take us out of distress.
 I have never been to vocational school.
 I have very little education.
 I look at the white man who is a skilled laborer.
 When I was a young man I worked for a man in Gallup as a carpenter’s helper.
 He treated me as his own brother.
 I used his tools.
 Then he took his tools and gave me a list of tools I should buy and I started carpentering just from what I had seen.
 We have no alphabetical language.**